TudorL-CU/HIST1900_Memex/docs/Topic 1/Memex Checkpoint 2/Class Notes.md

-#todo these notes are a mess.
+ these notes are a mess.
 Categorize them into specific lectures or topics and link them to your source notes/atomic notes

 greek word 'tele' and 'phone' meaning 'far sound'